omssky/MagicEdenStatsBot/README.md

 # MagicEdenStatsBot

 This repository contains the source code for a small telegram bot designed to make it easier to check the basic collection parameters on the Solana NFT marketplace MagicEden.
-You can use it here: https://t.me/MagicEdenStatsBot
+You can use it here: https://t.me/MagicEdenStatsBot (Not yet launched)

 ### Features
 * `/fp *collecion_name*` - command to gather collection info by name or symbol;